PennyLaneAI/pennylane/doc/development/guide/documentation.rst

   include the function or argument names in the summary.
 It is important that the initial summary be a single sentence; Sphinx will truncate the summary at the first period otherwise.

-* **Arguments:** To describe function arguments in the signature.
+* **Arguments:** To describe named function arguments in the signature.
 If the type is a PennyLane class or function, use the syntax ``(~.Operation)``; do **not** use a Sphinx role such as ``:class:`` or ``:func:``.
   The level of type description is up to the discretion of the code author and reviewers; acceptable examples include ``(array)``, ``(array[float])``, ``(dict)``, ``(dict[str, int])``, ``(Sequence[int] or int)``.